This Stock Has A 3.16% Yield, Sells For Less Than Book, and Insiders Have Been Buying

 In this series, we look through the most recent Dividend Channel ''DividendRank'' report, and then we cherry pick only those companies that have experienced insider buying within the past six months.
 The officers and directors of a company tend to have a unique insider's view of the business, and presumably the only reason an insider would choose to take their hard-earned cash and use it to buy stock in the open market, is that they expect to make money — maybe they find the stock very undervalued, or maybe they see exciting progress within the company, or maybe both.
 So when stocks turn up that see insider buying, and are also top ranked, investors are wise to take notice.
-One such company is F&G Annuities & Life Inc (Symbol: FG), which saw buying by Chief Executive Officer Christopher O. Blunt.
+One such company is Kemper Corp (Symbol: KMPR), which saw buying by Director Stuart B. Parker.

-Back on November 19, Blunt invested $149,400.00 into 5,000 shares of FG, for a cost per share of $29.88.
-In trading on Friday, shares were changing hands as low as $31.64 per share, which is 5.9% above Blunt's purchase price.
-It should be noted that Blunt has collected $0.25/share in dividends since the time of their purchase, so they are currently up 6.7% on their purchase from a total return basis.
-F&G Annuities & Life Inc shares are currently trading +2.04% on the day.
-The chart below shows the one year performance of FG shares, versus its 200 day moving average:
+Back on November 10, Parker invested $920,500.00 into 25,000 shares of KMPR, for a cost per share of $36.82.
+In trading on Friday, shares were changing hands as low as $39.61 per share, which is 7.6% above Parker's purchase price.
+It should be noted that Parker has collected $0.32/share in dividends since the time of their purchase, so they are currently up 8.4% on their purchase from a total return basis.
+Kemper Corp shares are currently trading -1.49% on the day.
+The chart below shows the one year performance of KMPR shares, versus its 200 day moving average:

-Looking at the chart above, FG's low point in its 52 week range is $28.70 per share, with $47.759 as the 52 week high point — that compares with a last trade of $32.20.
+Looking at the chart above, KMPR's low point in its 52 week range is $33.91 per share, with $72.25 as the 52 week high point — that compares with a last trade of $39.98.
 By comparison, below is a table showing the prices at which insider buying was recorded over the last six months:

 |Purchased